-- We will hold a planning meeting with representatives of Defra to liaise over the process, protocols for dispersal of payments, and detailed timetable focusing on any changes from the prior year cycle. - We will utilise the tools which were configured for the prior year cycle including the accounting software, template documents and the Grant Thornton Designated Client Bank Account. - We will update our processes and systems for any changes required, such as modifying the compliance fee calculator. - We will gather the relevant data, such as the official PCS register, in preparation for the commencement of the work.
+- We will hold a planning meeting with representatives of Defra to liaise over the process, protocols for dispersal of payments, and detailed timetable focusing on any changes from the prior year cycle. - We will utilise the tools which were configured for the 2016 cycle (updated for any further refinements needed), including the accounting software, template documents and the Grant Thornton Designated Client Bank Account. - We will update our processes and systems for any changes required, such as modifying the compliance fee calculator. - We will gather the relevant data, such as the official PCS register, in preparation for the commencement of the work.